Jeremy Pena Player Props: Astros vs. Athletics

-The Houston Astros, including Jeremy Pena (.154 batting average in his past 10 games), take on starting pitcher JP Sears and the Oakland Athletics at Oakland-Alameda County Coliseum, Friday at 9:40 PM ET.
+The Houston Astros, including Jeremy Pena (.150 batting average in his past 10 games), take on starting pitcher Paul Blackburn and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 9:07 PM ET.

 Jeremy Pena Game Info & Props vs. the Athletics